VanDerLars/xojo-intro/README.md

 See the test project, this should give you everthing you need.

+### Options

+you have the following options, which can be set in the `introHandler` class over Code and UI and in the `introStep` class over code as well:

+- `closeStepByClickOnBackground` `True/False` Indicates weather the intro is canceled by clicking on the background.
+- `useOwnColors` `True/False` Indicates weather your own colors are used or the standard ones
+- `backgroundColorBackground` `color` The color of the background which highlights your controls.
+Make sure you use a semi transparant color
+- `backgroundColorMessage` `color` The background color of the message
+- `borderColorMessage` `color` The border color of the message

 ## Good to know:

 - You can control the colors of your intros by altering the background color properties of the controls under Intro->UI